mgutz/kohana-wp/README.md

 2. Copy and paste `plugins/kohana-wp/htaccess.example` entries into `WORDPRESS_SITE/.htaccess`

-Things to watch out for:
+Things to think about when coding:

+1. The biggest hurdle is the concept of application namespaces.
+Normally, there is one application using Kohana MVC.
+This plugin allows multiple applications to live within the framework.
+You MUST use `app_url`, `controller_url` when creating links to an action or static asset.
+Kohana MVC applications are at the mercy of WordPress.
+   URLs may change based on SEO plugins, user customization etc. Pages may be moved.

-1. WordPress path constants end with '/'.
-Kohana paths do not.
+2. WordPress path constants do not end with '/', Kohana path constants do.

 ## Plugin Load Sequence

-See `KWP_Plugin#main` method in `plugins/kohana-wp/kohana-wp.php`
+See `KWP_Plugin#run` method in `plugins/kohana-wp/kohana-wp.php`

 ### Kohana Execution
     TBD